compound-finance/encumber-factory/README.md

 ### Fee tokens

-Additionally, the EncumberableTokenFactory does not support fee tokens.
+The EncumberableTokenFactory does not work for fee tokens.

-The `doTransferIn` and `doTransferOut` functions assume that a succesful call of `ERC2(token).transferFrom(src, dst, amount)` will result in `amount` tokens being transferred to `dst`.
-Those functions do not verify the amount that has been transferred.
+If a token does not transfer the full amount requested during a `transfer` call (by having a fee on transfer, for example), then it is possible that a user would be able to drain the wrapper contract's balance of the underlying token by minting a greater amount of the wrapper token than they have actually transferred in, and then burning that greater amount for more of the underlying token than they transferred in.

-If a token breaks this assumption (by having a fee on transfer, for example), then it is possible that a user would be able to drain the wrapper contract's balance of the underlying token by minting a greater amount of the wrapper token than they have actually transferred in, and then burning that greater amount for more of the underlying token than they transferred in.
+The `doTransferIn` function confirms that a successful call to `ERC2(token).transferFrom(src, dst, amount)` will result in `amount` tokens being transferred to `dst`; if not, the call will revert.
+This should prevent minting a wrapped token whose underlying token takes a fee on transfer.

 # Deployed addresses